 Variations

-- For another flavor profile, swap out almond butter for peanut butter, sunflower seed butter, cashew butter.
+- For another flavor profile- Swap out almond butter for peanut butter, sunflower seed butter, or cashew butter.

 How to make easy slow cooker almond chicken recipe from scratch?